ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

   - Furthermore, talk to delivery team, the tech team, understand who you will work with?

 ## On creating a culture
-- what do the people think about
+- Determine what people think about and what they feel.
-- What do people feel
 - How do we align with the culture
 - Bring people out to New York for 1-2 weeks; Fly people back and forth
 - Have video calls (put people’s camera on)
-- People are social animals
+- People are social animals - have the "water cooler talk over Slack"
 - Need a balance between people who smile and people who are great engineers
 - Find people who get and appreciate taking on the challenge